microsoft/SQL_LogScout/README.md

    - Basic scenario logs
    - All SQL Setup logs from the \Setup Bootstrap\ folders on the system.

-1. **Backup and Restore scenario** - collects various logs related to backup and restore activities in SQL Server.
+1. **BackupRestore scenario** - collects various logs related to backup and restore activities in SQL Server.
 These logs include:
    - Basic scenario
    - Backup and restore-related Xevent (backup_restore_progress_trace  and batch start end xevents)
    - Enables backup and restore related TraceFlags to produce information in the Errorlog